How-to find out if your teenager is battling depression?

 - In schools’ teens unable to concentrate, think and be engaged.
 Then it becomes difficult to keep up with the lessons and do homework.

-- In teenage depression, dropping grades, avoiding school activities, and abdominal and headache are among the symptoms that the teacher can observe.
+- Dropping grades, avoiding school activities, frequent medical symptoms like abdominal and head ache that the teacher can observe.

-- The boy / girl often talks about the possibility of committing suicide or jokes about it
+- They often talks about the possibility of committing suicide or jokes about it

 - It expresses the belief that there is nothing more to do, there are no ways out, nor hope